hanpham32/devkit-cli/README.md

 Starts a local devnet to simulate the full AVS environment.
 This step deploys contracts, registers operators, and runs offchain infrastructure, allowing you to test and iterate without needing to interact with testnet or mainnet.

-* Forks Ethereum holesky using a fork URL (provided by you) and a block number.
+* Forks Ethereum sepolia using a fork URL (provided by you) and a block number.
 These URLs CAN be set in the `config/context/devnet.yaml`, but we recommend placing them in a `.env` file which will take precedence over `config/context/devnet.yaml`.
 Please see `.env.example`.
 * Automatically funds wallets (`operator_keys` and `submit_wallet`) if balances are below `10 ether`.
 * Setup required `AVS` contracts.
 * Register `AVS` and `Operators`.